reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 50
 ```

-Right, so comment all of that out, and it's on to the next one:
+Right, so comment all of that out, and it's on to the next one.
+(I recommend commenting out, rather than deleting these early portions, so that you have them to refer to in the same file.)

 #### Closures: